Trexo Home Insights from Manmeet, CEO and co-founder of Trexo:

 The Trexo Home is not made of gold, and we aren’t trying to profit off disability.
 We are simply delivering the safest, most effective device for children.

-Now is when that second hurdle comes in – getting insurance coverage.
+Now is when that next big hurdle comes in – getting insurance coverage.

 We are working diligently towards getting insurance coverage.
 We are working with doctors on the necessary studies to document the impact on health so insurance companies will grant Trexo pre-approval.